 The steps in this article are based on the following best practices:

 - Build two Office [applications] (https://docs.microsoft.com/en-us/sccm/apps/understand/introduction-to-application-management) used for deployment: One application uses Semi-Annual Channel for 64-bit and the other uses Semi-Annual Channel (Targeted) for 64-bit.
-Each installation package includes all the core Office apps.
-If you want to deploy the 32-bit version of Office instead, you can select that option when creating the installation package.
-To deploy both versions, you create additional installation packages.
+Each application includes all the core Office apps.
+If you want to deploy the 32-bit version of Office instead, you can select that option when creating the application.
+To deploy both 64-bit and 32-bit, you can create additional applications.
 For more details, see Define your source files.

-- Deploy to two [collections] (https://docs.microsoft.com/en-us/sccm/core/clients/manage/collections/introduction-to-collections): One collection represents your pilot group that receives the Semi-Annual Channel (Targeted) and a broad group that recieves the Semi-Annual Channel.
+- Deploy to two [collections] (https://docs.microsoft.com/en-us/sccm/core/clients/manage/collections/introduction-to-collections): One collection represents your pilot group that receives the Semi-Annual Channel (Targeted) and another represents the broad group that recieves the Semi-Annual Channel.
 For more details, see Choose your update channels.

-You can customize these options to match the requirements for your organization, including deploying to more than two groups, changing update channels, and deploying Visio and Project.
+You can customize these options to match the requirements for your organization, including deploying to more than two collections, changing update channels, and deploying Visio and Project.
 For more information on those customizations, see Customize your deployment.

 Step 1 - Review and update your Configuration Manager infrastructure